padieul/pubmed_qa/readme.md

 3. Built a Python script designed to craft complex questions that require multi-part reasoning.
 This script analyses semantics across multiple text snippets to formulate questions that test the chatbot's ability to generate accurate and contextually relevant answers.[`gen_complex.py`](data_preprocessing/qa_testing_data_generation/approach2/gen_complex.py)
 4. Question generated using GPT 3.5 model were then manually reviewed and annotated using [`Doccano`](https://github.com/doccano/doccano), an open-source text annotation tool.
 Doccano facilitated the sequence-to-sequence task annotations, ensuring the quality and relevance of the generated questions through human validation.
 5. Developed a Python script to systematically assess the effectiveness of the chatbot's answer generation.
 This script evaluates the chatbot's performance in providing coherent and contextually appropriate responses. [`evaluation_metrics.py`](data_preprocessing/qa_evaluation/approach2/evaluation_metrics.py)
-6. Conducted comprehensive system testing to validate the chatbot's performance across the entire pipeline.
+6. Conducted comprehensive system testing using the [`Cucumber/BDD`](https://cucumber.io/) Framework to validate the chatbot's performance across the entire pipeline.
 This testing ensured that the chatbot operates effectively from initial user input through to the final response generation, highlighting areas of strength and opportunities for improvement.